chicagopython/code-of-conduct/code-of-conduct.md

 ## Our Standards

+ actual or perceived race, sex, religion, color, age, national origin, veteran and/or military status, genetic information, disability, sexual orientation, gender identity and/or expression,  or any combination of these factors

-ChiPy is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, citizenship, color, race, or religion (or lack thereof), pregnancy, education, or socio-economic status.
+ChiPy is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, actual or perceived race, ethnicity, national origin, citizenship, color, religion (or lack thereof), veteran and/or military status marital status or parental status, pregnancy, educational background, socio-economic status, or any combination of these factors.

 Examples of behavior that contributes to creating a positive environment
 include: